 When I came across the term ‘skoliosexual’ last year, I was pretty excited.
 As someone who is predominantly attracted to people who are in some way gender non-conforming, it felt like for the first time in my queer little life that there was a label that came close to fitting me.
-However, skoliosexual is a somewhat problematic identity and not necessarily one that everyone supports cisgender people (like me!
-2022 UPDATE: I no longer identify as cisgender) using.
+However, skoliosexual is a somewhat problematic identity and not necessarily one that everyone supports cisgender people using (2022 UPDATE: I no longer identify as a woman but as genderqueer).
 So, what is skoliosexuality, what issues surround it and is it really a suitable sexual identity for me?

 According to Genderqueer and Non-Binary Identities, this term first appeared in 2010 on a Deviant Art diagram about sexual attraction.
 The creator, Swiss artist Nelde, used ‘skoliosexual’ as a category for people who are attracted to people that aren’t cisgender.
 The term was derived from the Ancient Greek word σκολῐός (skoliós), which roughly translates as curved or bent.
 The medical condition scoliosis, where a person’s spine curves sideways, takes its name from the same word.

 Like many identities, the definition of skoliosexual varies but is generally now understood to be a person who is sexually attracted to non-binary people.
 Similarly, ‘skolioromantic’ refers to a person who is romantically attracted to people who are non-binary.
 However, some definitions of both skolio-attractions are broader and include anyone who is agender, genderqueer, trans or generally gender non-conforming.

 Why is skoliosexual problematic?

 Firstly, the name is implicitly negative.
 Apparently, Nelde selected this particular word from Ancient Greek because of the English association between ‘bent’ and ‘queer’.
 He felt that it was essentially a way of categorising queer sexuality that existed specifically outside of the gender binary.
 As someone who has a lot of affection for reclaimed words like queer, I can see where he was coming from, especially considering where a lot of conversations were around gender and sexuality a decade ago.